ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/alwayscoffeetime_role.md

 ---

-*Signup as a welcome desk Brainhack helpdesk and answer attendees’ technical questions!
-As a member of the helpdesk you will monitor the helpdesk channel and answer any questions related to your expertise.*
+*Would you like to help orientate Brainhack attendees throughout the event?
+Provide a relaxed space for informal chat?
+Sign up as a welcome desk host!
+You will chat with attendees and provide any feedback they need.
+More information here.*

 ---